Consulting Practice at LEVEL 1

 SEEKING AN APPOINTMENT?

-SEEKING AN APPOINTMENT?
-Please use the Contact Us page or phone 03 489 5693 or 02102226378
+Please use the Contact page to txt or phone

-Introducing Dr Christopher McGrath
+Dr Christopher McGrath

-academic clinician - osteopath
+academic clinician - consulting osteopath

 Active in part-time university lecturing and formerly holding an Honorary Visiting Fellowship in Osteopathic Medicine at Victoria University, Melbourne, Dr McGrath acts as a Sentinel Reader for the Health Information Research Unit, Clinical Relevance Online Rating System of McMaster University in Canada, an established global centre of evidence-based medicine.
 A longstanding member of the editorial board of the International Journal of Osteopathic Medicine (Int J Osteopath Med) he has also been editorially involved with the Australasian Medical Journal, The Journal of Health Design, and The International Journal of Complementary and Alternative Medicine.